Mount Bingham: Geography

 To the north is Mont de la Ville on which Fort Regent was built between 1806 and 1814.
 To the south is the Army Reserve garrison of the Jersey Field Squadron, the La Collette Power Station and reclaimed land on which an oil depot, energy from waste plant and recycling center were constructed.

 Land use

 The area where the prisoner-of-war camp once stood was considered as the location for a skate park.
 Adjacent to it is an area now used by learner drivers for reversing practice and driving tests.
 The hill is a location for car hillclimbing rallies.

-Grass areas and a small public car park overlook a small children's playground with swings and a slide, with views overlooking Saint Helier harbour and Saint Aubin's Bay.
+Grass areas and a small public car park overlook a small children's playground with swings and a slide, with views overlooking Saint Helier Harbour and Saint Aubin's Bay.

 On the western side of Mount Bingham, offices that were previously used by the Government of Jersey's Planning Department are being demolished, to be replaced by housing.

 On the eastern side is South Hill Gym which was built in around 1860 for use by soldiers garrisoned at Fort Regent.
 It is now used by a boxing club.

+In January 2023 it was the site of a memorial to those that died in the 2022 St Helier explosion.